Henrietta Moraes

 Henrietta Moraes (born Audrey Wendy Abbott; 22 May 1931 – 6 January 1999) was a British artists' model and memoirist.
-During the 1950s and 1960s, she was the muse and inspiration for many artists of the Soho subculture, including Lucian Freud, Francis Bacon, and (much later) Maggi Hambling, and also known for her three marriages and numerous love affairs.
+During the 1950s and 1960s, she was the muse and inspiration for many artists of the Soho subculture, including Lucian Freud, Francis Bacon, and (much later) Maggi Hambling, and she was known for her three marriages and numerous love affairs.
 She left her first husband, Michael Law, and married actor Norman Bowler, with whom she had two children.
 She later married the Indian writer Dom Moraes.

 Early life and modelling in the 1950s

 She was born Audrey Wendy Abbott in Simla, British India, where her father was stationed in the Indian Air Force.
 Her father deserted her mother when Audrey was young, and she was raised harshly by a tyrannical, abusive grandmother in England.
 Later she went to secretarial college.

-By 1950, when she was nineteen years old, Moraes was working as an artists' model in several London art schools.
+By 1950, when she was age 19, Moraes was working as an artists' model in several London art schools.
 A denizen of the Colony Room, Soho, she became the muse to a number of important British artists in the early 1950s through the mid-1960s.

-Francis Bacon, who was particularly enthralled by her mercurial character, painted her at least sixteen times from photographs specifically commissioned by him from John Deakin: in May 2002, Bacon's Study for Portrait of Henrietta Moraes was sold by Ernst Beyeler for $6.7 million, and in February 2012 Bacon's 1963 Portrait of Henrietta Moraes sold for £21.3 million.
+Francis Bacon, who was particularly enthralled by her mercurial character, painted her at least 16 times from photographs specifically commissioned by him from John Deakin; in May 2002, Bacon's Study for Portrait of Henrietta Moraes was sold by Ernst Beyeler for $6.7 million, and in February 2012 Bacon's 1963 Portrait of Henrietta Moraes sold for £21.3 million.
 Lucian Freud, with whom she had an affair, painted Moraes at least three times, including a celebrated 1953 portrait entitled Girl in a Blanket.

 In 1950, she met her first husband, film-maker Michael Law, who bestowed the name Henrietta on her.
 They set up home in an attic in Dean Street.
 Her second husband was bodybuilder and actor Norman Bowler.
 They had two children, Joshua (b.
 1955) and Caroline, although Joshua was later revealed to be the biological son of Colin Tennant, 3rd Baron Glenconner.
 This marriage ended in 1956.
 Later in 1956, she met the 18-year-old Indian poet Dom Moraes.
-They married in 1961 but were amicably divorced by the mid-1960s.
+They married in 1961, and they amicably divorced by the mid-1960s.